yelouafi/cfrp/README.md

 In case you're wondering events are just like Rx Subjects.
 We use them to hookup callbacks in UI (e.g. React's `onXXXX={increment$.next()}`).
 In fact you can replace this with Rx Subjects and it'll work the same way.

-In Rx, Subjects are subject to caution; but I prefer this style of pushing events from React Components into callbacks instead of pulling Event Streams based on some fragile CSS selector.
+In Rx, Subjects are subject (pun unintended) to caution; but I prefer this style of pushing events from React Components into callbacks instead of pulling Event Streams based on some fragile CSS selector.

 ## (Deadly Boring) TodoList example